Simon Volodin · developer

 Off the clock

 The same all-in when no one’s paying me to be.
-50K+ trail ultras, a regional chess title at eleven, and more philosophy than is strictly useful — the range isn’t only professional.
+50K+ trail ultras, a regional chess title at eleven, plus the hours I put into staying fit and reading.
+The range isn’t only professional.

 The other ledger →